userbz/DeMix/README.md

 4. Collect results in the TOPP output folders, including FeatureXML files, text exported feature lists, precursor deconvoluted (cloned) MGF spectra, and the database searching resualt (mzID) from MS-GF+.

 __Note__:
 * Current version works for centroid spectra.
-If you start with RAW files recorded in profile mode, please picking centroid peaks by using :
+If you start with RAW files recorded in profile mode, please picking centroid peaks using the __peak_picking_raw.toppas__ pipeline, or msconvert with its inbuilt peak picking option.
-  1. The time consuming but a bit more accurate approach:
-  msconvert of ProteoWizard (zeroSample removeExtra 1- ) and PeakPickerHiRes of OpenMS (-algorithm:signal_to_noise 0)
-  2. the fast approach:
-  msconvert (peakPicking true 1-)

 * Please also make sure that Java and Python runtime as well as all dependent packages are installed.
 Quick check by executing "python feature_ms2_clone_TOPP2.py" under command line.